ayushbexe/SRThub/README.md

 ## 🙌 Credits

-Built by Ayush Bhargav & ChatGPT (this description is also a ChatGPT lol) For creators who just want things to work.
+Built by Ayush Bhargav — with a little code help from ChatGPT 🤝 For creators who just want things to work.